 - Ice- Ice, ice, baby.
 I personally love ice in my smoothies to make things even colder and refreshing.
 Throw a couple cubes in there!

-- Protein Powder- I mean, we all could use more protein so on the nutritional side of things, this is a green light for me.
+- Protein Powder or Collagen- I mean, we all could use more protein so on the nutritional side of things, this is a green light for me.
 But it also does help thicken things noticeably.

 - Chia/Flax Seeds- These don't help the melt factor, BUT blended, they act as an incredible thickening agent to make things heartier.